Knowledgator/GLiClass.c/Readme.md

     ```bash
     docker run -v /path/to/folder_with_data:/app/data knowledgator/gliclass-specific-version /app/your_data.json
     ```
-More detailed instructions are available in the dockerhub repositories.
+More detailed instructions are available in the Docker Hub repositories.

 ## Convert your model
-If the GLiClass model you need does not yet have an onnx version, you can create it yourself using our script.
+If the GLiClass model you need does not yet have an ONNX version, you can create it yourself using our script.
 ```
 python ONNX/convert_to_onnx.py \
         --model_path "knowledgator/gliclass-base-v1.0" \